 Terms and Conditions for hire bikes

-- To provide motorcycles with trail/offroad capability and protective clothing if required.
-We supply a helmet, gloves, boots, knee pads, body armour, jacket or shirt and enduro trousers.
+To provide motorcycles with trail/offroad capability and protective clothing.
+We can supply a helmet, gloves, boots, knee pads, body armour, jacket or shirt and enduro trousers.
 Sizes available: boots size 5 to 13, helmets XS to XXL, trousers waist 28” to 44”, jackets S to XXL.

-- No charge is made for use of protective clothing or accidental damage, except for a couple of exceptions.
+No charge is made for use of protective clothing or accidental damage, except for a couple of exceptions.
 These include ignoring a direct request from the leader, not looking ahead and crashing as a consequence, and any riding behaviour which is causing danger to yourself, other riders and members of the public using the road.
-Our motorcycles are fitted with folding mirrors designed for trail riding.
-If you break a mirror because you crash on a green lane and the mirror is in the “road”position, we will ask you to pay £20 to replace it.
-If you prefer not to have the mirror, please ask Colin to take it off before we begin.

 - Please inform us if you have physical restrictions or a medical condition when you book.
 We are happy to plan an appropriate route for you, but we need to know in advance.